Synagoge Beith-Schalom (Speyer)

 How long should I spend visiting?

-A visit typically lasts around 1 to 2 hours, allowing enough time to explore the synagogue and reflect on its significance.
+A visit typically lasts between one to two hours, allowing time to explore and reflect on the synagogue’s significance.

 Is photography allowed?